mohamed-yasser23/AES_encrypron_with_verilog/README.md

 AES logic.

 Main features:
--It can encrypt using
+--It can encrypt using
  128,192 and 256 bit modes
-- The three modes work independently and synchronized together
+-- The three modes work independently and synchronized together
--swapping between modes is very simple
+--swapping between modes is very simple

 disadvantages:
-- both the input statements and the key are hard coded.
+-- both the input statements and the key are hard coded.